What Is Vulnerability Scanning?

 Unauthenticated Scanning

-How Often Should Businesses Run Vulnerability Scanning?
+How Often Should You Run Vulnerability Scanning?

-Vulnerability scanning is not merely a one-time task, but an ongoing process.
+Vulnerability scanning is not a one-time task, but an ongoing process.
 Regular and frequent scanning is crucial to maintain a robust security posture against evolving threats.
 But how often should these scans be performed?

 Additionally, it’s recommended to initiate scans after significant changes to your systems, such as after updates or the integration of new services.